pbs-assess/pbsEDM/README.md

 The package implements the Simplex and S-map algorithms of Empirical Dynamic Modelling, and creates visualisations to help understand the methods, for example:

-.gif movie to explain
+TODO .gif movie to explain

 Users can also analyse their own data.
 The package should not really be used yet until the associated manuscript is reviewed (and the package will be more understandable in conjunction with the manuscript).
-However, it can be installed with
+However, it can be installed directly from GitHub with

 ```
+install.packages("devtools")     # One-time installation if you don't already have devtools
 devtools::install_github("pbs-assess/pbsEDM")
 ```